 Whilst the process around becoming a parent is often thought of as being a magical time, unfortunately for some, it’s not always the case.

-Whilst your brain has an innate ability to process and store these events.
-Sometimes, due to no fault of your own, these processes can become overloaded and disrupted, leaving these memories “stuck”.
-Instead of becoming past events you can calmly recall at will, intense thoughts, feelings, and sensations can easily be triggered as you go about your daily life, significantly impacting your well-being.
+Instead of becoming past events you can calmly recall at will, intense thoughts, feelings, and sensations can sometimes be triggered as you go about your daily life, significantly impacting your well-being.

 This is not an exhaustive list.
 If you’re unsure if CuedIn can support you in a specific area, please get in touch for a no-obligation chat.

 Please note: Emma is unable to provide support if you are in crisis.
-Please reach out to medical professionals or in an emergency, contact 111.
+Please reach out to medical professionals, your local crisis team or in an emergency, contact 111.
 Alternatively, there’s the “Need to Talk?” service, call or text 1737 any time (24hrs) where you can connect with a trained counsellor.

 It doesn’t matter at what stage or whether you had any choice in what happened, losing or saying goodbye to a baby can have a huge impact.